shdw9/sfsu-email-bot/README.md

 # sfsu-email-bot
-Sends a verification email to your SFSU email and gives you a role
+a discord bot that sends a verification email to your SFSU email and gives you a role

 # needs
 gmail account with app specific password (lines 52,53)<br><br>